Understanding Your Level

 Demotion

-If your Level Score drops below 50% in a week, you’re demoted by 1 Level.
+If your Level Score drops below the demotion threshold (default: 50%) in a week, you’re demoted by 1 Level.
 This makes the following week’s target easier, giving you room to recover.
 You can never drop below Level 1.

 Misleveling corrects fast